VaseOS/Vase/.github/docs/hard_ware.md

 > For these above use Nouveau then install from AUR appropriately.
 [WikiNVIDIA](https://wiki.archlinux.org/title/NVIDIA)

-### Hybrid Graphics (Intel + Nvidia)
+### Hybrid Graphics (Intel/AMD iGPU + Nvidia dGPU)

-When both Intel and Nvidia GPUs are detected, `nvidia-prime` is automatically included with any Nvidia driver selection.
+Based on our modified `hardware.py` logic: `nvidia-prime` is automatically included when hybrid graphics are detected.
 This enables GPU switching for laptops with Optimus.

 **Usage:**
 ```bash